facebook/react-native-website/docs/the-new-architecture/use-app-template.md

 ```

 :::caution
-The New Architecture is available in version 0.68 or later.
+The New Architecture is available in React Native version 0.68 or later.
 :::

 ## Configuration